 Don’t water wet soil.
 Most people seem inclined toward watering too often.
 Make it your goal to always dig to feel the level of moisture around roots before watering.
 (See this post, “Get your hands dirty to discover the truth about your irrigation practices.” )

 Fertilize only as need is shown.
 I’ve yet to find a tree in a normal backyard that is irrigated attentively and mulched deeply but still needs fertilizer.
 Maxwell Norton, retired Farm Advisor with the University of California Cooperative Extension, notes similarly in the book, The Home Orchard: “[Fruit trees] grown in backyard settings in typical sandy loam to clay loam soil with proper irrigation rarely need to be fertilized.”
 (Trees in containers are an exception to this.)
-(See my post, “Fertile soil can be child’s play.”)
+(See my posts, “Fertile soil can be child’s play,” and “Fertilizing avocado trees.”)

 Prune lightly more than once a year if trying to keep the size of deciduous trees down.
 And keeping trees small from the beginning is far easier than reducing the size of an old tree.
 (See my post, “My best advice on pruning deciduous fruit trees: Keep them small.”)